I solve your toughest technology management problems. Building and leading programmer teams.

 MCDBA – Microsoft Certified Database Analyst so you get SQL server and Exchange expertise.

-MCSD – Microsoft Certified Solution Developer as a result of my programming experience with Visual BASIC and Visual C++
+MCSD – Microsoft Certified Solution Developer as a result of my programming experience with Visual BASIC and Visual C++.
+Mostly C# now.

-MCSE – Microsoft Certified Systems Engineer demonstrating my solid understanding of network architecture.
+MCSE – Microsoft Certified Systems Engineer demonstrating my solid understanding of network architecture and system administration

 I passed the Microsoft Accelerated Systems Engineer for Windows 2000 exam.
 This was a one time only, 4 hour test, offered only to current MCSE holders.
 Only 20% of certified MCSE were able to pass it.

 Many certified people are only able to pass the exams after being coached with study guides and practice exams.
-You get one of the people who masters the technology first and then trains others.
+With me, you get one of the people who masters the technology first and then trains others.

 You also get my extensive experience training IT staff on a variety of Unix platforms, AIX, HP-UX, Solaris, Linux, etc.